Chuck Bednarik: Regular season

+Postseason

 Opinions on current NFL players

 Bednarik was an outspoken, even bitter critic of modern NFL players for playing on only one side of the ball, calling them "pussyfoots", noting that they "suck air after five plays" and that they "couldn't tackle my wife Emma".
 He even criticized Troy Brown of the New England Patriots and Deion Sanders of the Dallas Cowboys, two players who also have played both offense and defense.
 Bednarik noted that Brown and Sanders saw time at both wide receiver and cornerback, positions that did not require as much contact as he endured while playing both center and linebacker.
+He also believed a true two-way player had to play every down.

 Relationship with the Eagles

 Bednarik's former Eagles number, 60, has been retired by the Eagles in honor of his achievements with the team and is one of only nine numbers retired in the history of the franchise.

 When the Eagles established their Honor Roll in 1987, Bednarik was one of the first class of inductees.
 He attended reunions for the 25th anniversary of the 1960 NFL Championship team in 1985 and the 40th anniversary of the 1948–49 NFL Championship team in 1988 (though he had not played for the 1948 team), held in pregame ceremonies at Veterans Stadium.

 Bednarik quarreled with current Eagles owner Jeffrey Lurie in 1996.
-Lurie refused to buy 100 copies of Bednarik's new book for $15 each for the entire team, as that was against NFL rules, and that grudge carried over into the Eagles' Super Bowl appearance in 2005, when he openly rooted against his former team.
+Lurie declined to buy 100 copies of Bednarik's new book for $15 each for the entire team, as that was against NFL rules, and that grudge carried over into the Eagles' Super Bowl appearance in 2005, when he openly rooted against his former team.
+He later resolved his differences with Lurie.
 He was a consistent critic of several league issues, including his pension, today's salaries, and one-way players.

 During Eagles training camp in the summer of 2006, Bednarik and the Eagles reconciled, seemingly ending the feud between Bednarik and Lurie.
 At the same time, however, Bednarik made disparaging remarks regarding Reggie White, leading to a somewhat lukewarm reception of the reconciliation by Eagles' fans.
 In the edition of August 4 of Allentown's Morning Call newspaper, however, it was reported that Bednarik apologized, stating he had been confused, and meant to make the statement about former Eagles wide receiver Terrell Owens.

-Health and death
+Later life and death

-2011 hospitalization

-On March 26, 2011, Bednarik was reportedly taken to St. Luke's Hospital in Bethlehem.
-Hospital spokesmen stated that he was "in serious condition", but provided no further details.
-The next day, however, it was announced that he was doing fine and had no pre-existing medical conditions.
-His son-in-law stated that he had passed out from shortness of breath and low blood pressure but did not suffer a heart attack or anything related and was expected to make a full recovery.

-In the final years of his life, Bednarik resided in Coopersburg, Pennsylvania in the Lehigh Valley with his wife Emma.